 A: Well, not really…but sometimes Fall is still a bit busier for the major labels (which can make the field a little more crowded for indie competition).
 Jazzzdog always discusses street dates and mailing schedules with potential artists/clients before taking on a project.
 We will turn a project away if there is a big conflict of interest (like, when we are already scheduled to work a few singers, we don't want our clients to compete against each other) or if we feel an independent release will get buried in the competition.

 Q: Will Jazzzdog work my record that I sell exclusively on my website?

 A: No. Each artist has to have distribution of some kind.
 A "brick and mortar" store deal is not necessary, as more go by the wayside.
 However, you need to have additional ways for the station listeners to find your music -- hard copy or digital.
 We need the independent artist to have one or multiples of the following (outside your website): Amazon, iTunes, CDbaby Barnes and Noble (as long as they still exist), Rhapsody, etc. We want to help you be heard and to get your music into people's homes!

 1.)
 'Life of the Project' (open-ended flat rate - see below - minimum of 12 weeks)

-note: We can bill in 2 (weekly rate) or 3 ('Life of the Project' rate) installments for our indie clients, to make finances easier.
+note: We can bill in 2 (weekly rate) if needed, to make finances easier.
 Everyone deserves to get their music out there!